 - Boutique: Petite Auberge – a cute French-looking bed-and-breakfast

-- Budget: Pacific Tradewinds Hostel – best-rated hostel of San Francisco
+- Budget: Pacific Tradewinds Hostel – best-rated hostel in San Francisco

 Where to eat